finbourne/lusid-sdk-java/sdk/docs/ConfigurationRecipeApi.md

 <a id="getConfigurationRecipe"></a>
 # **getConfigurationRecipe**
-> GetRecipeResponse getConfigurationRecipe(scope, code, asAt)
+> GetRecipeResponse getConfigurationRecipe(scope, code).asAt(asAt).execute();

 GetConfigurationRecipe: Get Configuration Recipe

 Get a Configuration Recipe from a single scope.
 The response will return either the recipe that has been stored, or a failure explaining why the request was unsuccessful.
 It is important to always check for any unsuccessful requests (failures).

 ### Example
 ```java